-LCF is available in every state except South Dakota, North Dakota, Nevada, and Vermont.
+LCF is available in every state except South Dakota, North Dakota and Vermont.

 Apply online by clicking this link.
 The application is simple and will take you only a few minutes.

 Rates vary depending on the business credit of the firm and personal credit of the guarantor(s).
-Rates are as low as 1% per month.
+Net borrowing cost typically of less than 1% per year.
 Note that your application will NOT affect your personal credit score.